Trodelvy® (sacituzumab govitecan-hziy)

 What is metastatic triple-negative breast cancer (mTNBC)?1

 Metastatic breast cancer is a disease where breast cells do not grow normally and form a mass, or a tumor, that has spread to other parts of the body.
-Triple-negative breast cancer is cancer that starts forming in breast tissue and does not have estrogen receptors, progesterone receptors, or low to no HER2 protein on the surface of the cancer cells.
+TNBC is cancer that starts forming in breast tissue and does not have estrogen receptors, progesterone receptors, or low to no HER2 protein on the surface of the cancer cells.
 All of these receptors can affect how breast cancer cells grow and what treatments may be helpful.

-What did the ASCENT clinical trial tell us?
-1,2
+What did the ASCENT clinical trial tell us?1,2

 In ASCENT, 529 people with TNBC that was metastatic or could not be removed by surgery were given either TRODELVY or chemotherapy, either eribulin, vinorelbine, capecitabine, or gemcitabine.
 There were 267 people who were given TRODELVY and 262 people that were given chemotherapy.